TigranGabrielyan/jel/README.md

-# JSON Encoder
+# JSON Encoding Library (JEL)
-This is a tool used to encode file in JSON format to TLV (Tag-Lengh-Value)
+Library used to encode file in JSON format to TLV (Tag-Lengh-Value)

 # Encode algorithm
 The input will contain records in JSON format.
 Each record is separated by a new line (LF).
 The input will only contain simple types, complex and nested data structures will not be present (i.e. map and array).